blakemcbride/Fix-line-endings/README.md

 It adjusts the files in-place so no additioanl files are needed.

+Written by Blake McBride

-The home for this system is at:  https://github.com/blakemcbride/Fix-line-endings
+Source code is at:  [https://github.com/blakemcbride/Fix-line-endings](https://github.com/blakemcbride/Fix-line-endings)